October is almost here! And I thought it might be time to get back into the swing of knitting/spinning blogging. (Better late than never, right?)

 43. A book with a chilling atmosphere (scary, unsettling, cold): Black Rabbit Hall by Eve Chase.

-44. A recommendation from "What Should I Read Next" (
+44. A recommendation from "What Should I Read Next" (link)

 45. A book with a one-word title: Uprooted by Naomi Novik.